 Rayner Group Whistleblowing Policy

-1.4 Queries regarding this policy should be referred to the Legal Director.
+1.4.
+Queries regarding this policy should be referred to the Rayner Group Legal Department.

 - criminal activity;

 - failure to comply with any legal or professional obligation or regulatory requirements;